AzureIoTGBB/iot-edge-configuration-manager/README.md

 ## Understanding the Solution
-At the core, an IoT Edge Deployment Manifest consists of the following sections
+At the core, an IoT Edge Deployment is acomplished by submitting the configurations specified in an IoT Edge Manifest.
+The Manifest consists of the following sections
 1. Modules
 2. Desired Properties
 3. Routes
-This solution assembles these sections to generate an IoT Edge Manifest specific to the workload.
+This solution assembles these sections to generate an IoT Edge Manifest specific to the workload and deploy it to IoT Edge.

-Here is a example walk-thru of a solution.
+Here is an example walk-thru of a solution.

 Scenario:
 Consider a retail location with